Squibs/freeCodeCampOLD/README.md

 # freeCodeCamp

+**THIS IS AN OLD REPOSITORY, ONLY HERE FOR THE SAKE OF PRESERVATION: [LINK TO NEW REPOSITORY](https://github.com/Squibs/freeCodeCamp)**

 The solutions I have created while going through the project challenges at https://freeCodeCamp.com.
 Feel free to click on the images below to take you to their respective areas within this repository; see what I have created and my solutions to many of the freeCodeCamp challenges and projects.

 ## Navigation